 Parents requesting admission to an age group below the child's actual age should submit an application for the child's actual age group before the relevant closing date in the normal way.
 The request for later admission should accompany the submission of the Common Application Form to home Local Authority.
 This enables the application to be processed and a school place secured in the child's actual age group if the request for admission to an age group below the child's actual age is refused.

-The decision will be made by a Committee of the Board of Trustees established for this purpose, with the advice of the Headteacher and the Greenshaw Learning Trust Head of Admissions.
+The decision will be made as a joint decision of the Greenshaw Learning Trust Head of Admissions and the school's Headteacher.

 3.1 Late Applications